-The First Sap of Manhood and How It Rises
+The First Sap of Manhood and How it Rises

 "I'll help you with the Latin if you like."

-Any good text book on the subject (continued on page 58)Manhood(continued from page 19) will work just as well, providing it is just a trifle over your father's head.
+Any good textbook on the subject will work just as well, providing it is just a trifle over your father's head.

 Treat the whole thing as a matter of intellectual curiosity.
-Leers, nudges, and grimaces may be fun but they will not create a healthy attitude on the part of your parents.
+Leers and nudges may be fun but they will not give your parents a healthy attitude.

-You may discover, too, that a little clear information is helpful to parents.
-Though they possess a certain rough and ready competence, many parents show surprising ignorance of the subject.

 Make it clear to them very early that your standards are far higher than theirs.